-Although baked goods aren’t the first product you may think of when it comes to Japanese cuisine, Japan has a plethora of flours.
-Though the popularity of non-wheat flours has been rising in the West, Japanese cuisine has always included many varieties of rice flour.
-When shopping for cooking flours at a Japanese grocery store look for the character for powder (粉/kona) on packaging.
+Although baked goods may not be the first product you think of when it comes to Japanese cuisine, Japan is home to a plethora of baking flours.
+Though the rising popularity of non-wheat flours is a newer phenomenon in the West, Japanese cuisine has always included many varieties of flour.
+When shopping for cooking flours at a Japanese grocery store, look for the character for powder (粉/kona) on packaging.

 Common types of flours and starches in Japan